itsnicolslife/itsnicolslife/README.md

 - 👋 Hi, I’m @itsnicolslife
 - 👀 I’m interested in code, ilustrations, and technology.
-- 🌱 I’m currently learning Pythonl.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on proyects to help my comunnity.
 - 📫 How to reach me: proyect instagram: twitter: itsnicolslife, personal instagram: itsnicolslife